 What do we call it?
 We call it music, buddy boy.

 If you want unaffected rock and roll, we got it.
 You want some old school honky tonk untarnished by the shit Nashville has chosen to promote for the last generation?
 We got it.
 Psychedelic-inflected roots or catchy pop gems?
 Look no further.
 Deep, DEEP soul filtered through the prism of garage or surf?
 Yeah, baby.
 You want blistering fast psychobilly or thrash-grass?
 Yup, we got that, too.
 We’ve also got hundreds of sonic variations in between.
 Yes, a lot of it defies easy pigeonholing, but we think that's a strength, not a damnable quality or a marketing liability.
 The organic re-invention of music is what keeps music alive and we seek out like minded artists.

 We invite you to grab a frosty beverage, roam around the site, check out some new sounds and keep an open mind.
 Help us fight the good fight.
 If you like what you hear, help spread the gospel.
 Support independent retailers, call radio stations, annoy bloggers, bring friends to shows and help keep these struggling artists on the road.
-And don't assume rampant downloading doesn't hurt every last one of our artists.
+And don't assume rampant piracy and intellectual property theft don't hurt every last one of our artists.
 They aren’t looking to make millions, they just want to make enough to bring their art to you.

 Fads come and go, but Harlan Howard's maxim of "three chords and the truth" never goes out of style.
 After all the time we've been doing this, we still wake up mornings (or, er, sometimes in the afternoon) excited about something we've heard, a new band we've seen, or a minor victory in the battle to dent to the world's ever-shortening attention span.